skalenetwork/validator-cli/README.md

 Required params:

-1) Address - Token holder address
+1) Address - Ethereum address of the token holder

 ## Development